kapraran/vu-compass/README.md

 ![vu-compass warzone](./assets/vu-ccompass.warzone.small.png)

 I also added a Warzone styled compass as a *bonus*.
-It doesn't support the config options and you can only use it by enabling it in the App component and compiling the ui by yourself.
+You can use it by downloading the contents of the [warzone branch](https://github.com/kapraran/vu-compass/tree/warzone).
+It doesn't support any config option though.